-Survey staff from the Office of the Inspector General (OIG) are highly trained to identify situations in which the elderly have been subjected to abuse, neglect or exploitation in a health care facility.
-When these facilities fail to provide necessary care, provide poor care, or fail to protect victims from predators, OIG staff can be of great help in establishing causation or a nexus between services poorly provided or not provided and a decline in the victim's health, often ending in death.
-The agency can also impose sanctions.
+Survey staff from the Cabinet for Health and Family Services, Office of the Inspector General (OIG) are highly trained to identify situations in which the elderly have been subjected to abuse, neglect, or exploitation in a health care facility.
+When these facilities fail to protect the very vulnerable people they are tasked with protecting from those aforementioned types of adverse situations, OIG staff can be of great help in establishing causation or a nexus between, for example, the actual services poorly provided or not provided and a decline in the victim's health.